nazar-art/ipl-dashboard/README.md

     yarn build

-updated resources will be copied to Spring Boot App
+Updated resources will be copied to Spring Boot App.
+And launched as regular Spring Boot App.